bloomcycleofficial/bloom-privacy-policy/index.md

 ## Overview

-Bloom is a menstrual cycle tracking and wellness app.
+Rutulaya is a menstrual cycle tracking and wellness app.
 We take your privacy seriously.
-This policy explains what data Bloom collects, how it is used, and your rights over your data.
+This policy explains what data Rutulaya collects, how it is used, and your rights over your data.

 ---

 ## Data We Collect

-Bloom collects the following data that you voluntarily enter:
+Rutulaya collects the following data that you voluntarily enter:

 - Period dates and flow intensity
 - Symptoms, moods, and personal notes